BRp99/country-selector-vat-association/my-app/README.md

-# Country selector and VAT association
+# European VAT Number Validator

 ## Overview

-**Country Selector and VAT Association** is a tool that allows users to select a country from a dropdown menu and automatically display the corresponding VAT (Value Added Tax) pattern for that country.

-This tool is particularly useful for businesses and developers who need to validate VAT numbers based on the selected country.
+This project provides a VAT Number validator for European Union (EU) countries.
+It includes a UI component for selecting a country and validating a VAT number based on each country's specific format.

 ## Features

-- **Country Selection** - users can choose a country from a searchable dropdown list (combobox);
-- **VAT Pattern Display** - upon selecting a country, the application shows the VAT pattern that corresponds to that country;
-- **Dynamic Search** - the country list is searchable, and results are dynamically filtered based on user input.
+Country Selector: choose from all EU member states;
+VAT format validation: checks if the VAT number matches the country's expected format;
+Easy integration: can be embedded in any web application.

 ## Technologies Used